Dabeiba

 Dabeiba (/es/) is a town and municipality in the Colombian department of Antioquia.
 The population was 22,717 at the 2018 census.
 The Battle of Dabeiba took place there in October 2000.

 Climate

-Dabeiba has a tropical rainforest climate (Af) with heavy rainfall year-round.
+Dabeiba has a tropical rainforest climate (Köppen Af) with very heavy rainfall most of the year and a drier season from January to March, when there is still between 90 and 110 mm of rain.
+The climate is markedly less extreme than the core of the Chocó to its south, receiving less than half the rainfall of such towns as Andagoya, Quibdó or Buenaventura.